Izardo/pands-project-2021/README.md

     <img src="/pngs/IrisMenu.png" width="600"/> </br>
     <em>Iris Data Set Menu</em>
 </p>

-<br/><br/>
-* Option 1: *View basic summary information* gives: a preview of the 5 first and last rows of the data set, the data shape, data types etc., the statistical summary (Grouped by Species) and the count of species with percentile.
+<ul><li>Option 1: *View basic summary information* gives: a preview of the 5 first and last rows of the data set, the data shape, data types etc., the statistical summary (Grouped by Species) and the count of species with percentile.</
-* Option 2: *View full data set* shows all records in the data set.
+<li>Option 2: *View full data set* shows all records in the data set.
-* Option 3: *View boxplot* opens a new window with displaying 4 graphical plots (one of each variable) for all three species.
+<li>Option 3: *View boxplot* opens a new window with displaying 4 graphical plots (one of each variable) for all three species.
-* Option 4: *View violin plot* opens a new window displaying 4 graphical plots (one for each variable) for all three species.
+<li>Option 4: *View violin plot* opens a new window displaying 4 graphical plots (one for each variable) for all three species.
-* Option 5: *View histogram* opens 4 windows, each displaying a graphical plot of the individual variables, grouped by species.
+<li>Option 5: *View histogram* opens 4 windows, each displaying a graphical plot of the individual variables, grouped by species.
-* Option 6: *View pair plot* opens 1 window displaying 12 plots.
+<li>Option 6: *View pair plot* opens 1 window displaying 12 plots.
 Each plot combines the data of two variables, grouped by species.
-* Pressing x quits the program.
+<li>Pressing x quits the program.

 ### 4.0 Conclusion <a name="Conclusion">